astronomer/docs/software/integrate-iam.md

 ### Step 3: Configure Astronomer

-Add the following to your `config.yaml` file and push it to your platform as described in [Apply a Config Change](apply-platform-config.md):
+Add the following to your `config.yaml` file and push it to your platform as described in [Apply a config change](apply-platform-config.md):

 ```yaml
 astronomer: